bokner/solverl/README.md

 - or a (mixed) list of the above.
-The code will build a data file by mapping elements of the list to bodies of data files and/or data maps, serialized as described in [Support for Minizinc data types](#support-for-minizinc-data-types), then concatenating the elements of the list, suffixed with EOL (\n).
+The code will build a data file by mapping elements of the list to bodies of data files and/or data maps, serialized as described in [Support for Minizinc data types](#support-for-minizinc-data-types), then concatenating the elements of the list, each with a trailing line break.

     **Example:**
     ```elixir